 Joan graduated from Brown University with a degree in Architectural Studies and received her Master of Architecture from the Rhode Island School of Design.
 She is from Hawaii and enjoys vacationing on the island with her family.

-Brandt is a Connecticut native and architect for MPF Architects.
-He graduated from Roger Williams University in Rhode Island, where he received a Bachelor of Architecture and minored in the History of Art and Architecture.
-Prior to joining MPF Architects, Brandt worked for Wiles Architects as a Designer, Project Architect and BIM Coordinator, where he gained extensive experience in educational, vocational, assisted living and religious projects.
-In 2014, after construction was completed on a large church that Brandt was acutely involved in, it was awarded the AIA Connecticut People's Choice Award.
+Brandt is a Connecticut native and architect for Mark P. Finlay Architects.
+He graduated from Roger Williams University in Rhode Island, where he received a Bachelor in Architecture and minored in the History of Art and Architecture.
+Prior to joining Mark P. Finlay Architects, Brandt worked for Wiles Architects as a Designer, Project Architect and BIM Coordinator, where he gained extensive experience in educational, vocational, assisted living and religious projects.
+In 2014, after construction was completed on a large church that Brandt was acutely involved in, it was awarded the AIA Connecticut People’s Choice Award.

 Bryan Kocher serves as a project manager for local residential and commercial projects.
 Bryan is originally from Philadelphia and received a Bachelor of Architecture from Philadelphia University.